Category Archives: Carnation

 ‘Vitriol d’Oeillet – the carnation, alias the clove pink.
 The fragrance fraught with anger.
 It’s petals, laced with tiny teeth, hold out the solution; a burst of fragrant spikes…’

-The scent is a two-faced Janus – Lutens also refers to it in the press release as a Jekyll & Hyde – with two competing facets: a pretty, even somewhat prim, rose/lily/wallflower accord (with none of the creamy, clovey ylang we associate with the traditional carnation soliflore); and an acerbic, almost corrosive cold/heat accord that favors pepper and red spices over the expected warming buds of clove (which are there, but in a background role).
+The scent is a two-faced Janus – Lutens also refers to it in the press release as a Jekyll & Hyde – with two competing facets: a pretty, even somewhat prim, rose/lily/wallflower accord (with none of the creamy, clovey ylang we associate with the traditional carnation soliflore); and then an acerbic, almost corrosive cold/heat accord that favors pepper and red spices over the expected warming buds of clove (which are there, but in a background role).
 The peppers (black, pink and Cayenne, along with an unexpected note of pimento) adorn the flowers like a claw-sharp, iron-spiked petticoat.
 Further beneath is a quiet, gnarling murk of nutmeg and woods that on me smells very much like a light Japanese incense.

-At first, while I found it difficult to reconcile the two sides ( I received my bottle as a Christmas present from my sister, who likes to give me a surprise Lutens each year – I love it when you are given a scent you might not have chosen yourself but have the luxury of getting to know it anyway, having the impetus to try….) and felt that somehow something was missing (a heart?).
+At first, while I found it difficult to reconcile the two sides ( I received my bottle as a Christmas present from my sister, who likes to give me a surprise Lutens each year – I love it when you are given a scent you might not have chosen yourself but have the luxury of getting to know it anyway, having the impetus to try….) and felt, initially, that somehow something was missing (a heart?) .
 Gradually, though, I have come to appreciate this perfume’s unique qualities.
 I wore it constantly during the New Year period, sprayed it inside the house during those cold winter months on blankets and curtains, loving its frosted, supercilious air; living with it daily until it became part of my memories ( I still get a shiver of pleasure now every time I smell it from the bottle).

 Notes: black pepper, pink pepper, cayenne pepper, pimento, nutmeg, clove, carnation, wallflower, lily, woods.

-3 Comments
+23 Comments

 Filed under Carnation, Flowers, Perfume Reviews